-To support this agenda, the following steps are taken in school to minimise these risks.
+The following steps are taken in school to minimise these risks.
 The school:

-- will provide a developmentally appropriate Relationships, Sex and Health Education curriculum which develops students understanding of acceptable behaviour and keeping themselves safe and is in line with DfE guidance from September 2021. - will ensure that all reports of alleged abuse or sexual harassment will be acted upon in line with Keeping Children Safe in Education 2023, Part Five. - will reassure all victims that they are being taken seriously and that they will be supported and kept safe.
+- will provide a developmentally appropriate Relationships, Sex and Health Education curriculum which develops students understanding of acceptable behaviour and keeping themselves safe and is in line with DfE guidance Relationships Education, Relationships and Sex Education and Health Education guidance (publishing.service.gov.uk) - will ensure that all reports of alleged abuse or sexual harassment will be acted upon in line with Keeping Children Safe in Education 2024, Part Five. - will reassure all victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report. - where a report of rape, assault by penetration, sexual assault or causing someone to engage in sexual activity without consent is made, the starting point is that this will be passed on to the police. - will have robust risk assessments in place where appropriate and in line with Keeping Children Safe in Education 2023, Part Five. - have relevant policies in place (e.g., behaviour policy, anti-bullying policy).
+Nor should a victim ever be made to feel ashamed for making a report. - where a report of rape, assault by penetration, sexual assault or causing someone to engage in sexual activity without consent is made, the starting point is that this will be passed on to the police. - will have robust risk assessments in place where appropriate and in line with Keeping Children Safe in Education 2024, Part Five. - have relevant policies in place (e.g., behaviour policy, anti-bullying policy).

-Victims, alleged perpetrators and any other child affected by child-on-child abuse and/or sexual harassment will be supported by a nominated, appropriate member of staff.
+Victims, alleged perpetrators and any other child affected by child-on-child abuse and/or sexual violence or harassment will be supported by a nominated, appropriate member of staff.

-O. CHILD CRIMINAL EXPLOITATION (CCE) INCLUDING COUNTY LINES
+O. CHILD CRIMINAL EXPLOITATION (CCE) INCLUDING

+COUNTY LINES

-(KCSIE Sept 2023 Paras 37-39 & Annex B pg 143)
+(KCSIE Sept 2004 Paras 35-37 & Annex B p.149)